Attractions, Beaches & Things to Do in Sithonia Halkidiki

 Wind-protected bay with fine sand medium-deep waters, and also hosting the famous camping.

-The absolute hidden gem in terms of natural beauty and astonishing beaches is the only inhabited island of Halkidiki.
+An absolute hidden gem in terms of natural beauty, delicious food, and astonishing beaches, this place is the only inhabited island of Halkidiki.

 Drenia Island Beach, Aristotelis Halkidiki